tomreitz/cs766-computer-vision-project/proposal.md

 * By April 23 (in time for the Final Presentation), we will present our findings from above and we will have train an ML model to predict age based on rhytide intensities.
 We plan to demonstrate the model's predictions on sample face images in our presentation.

+### Evaluating Performance

+We will use a wide gamut of qualitative measurements for the performance metrics of our proposed implementation.
+We will use age labeled datasets as both a control for verification and training data for the machine learning portion.
+Following a typical convention 80% of the data will be used for training, without hiding the age label, and we will test the efficacy of our project against the remaining 20% of this dataset.
+Another way we can show results for our project is to compare against both similar algorithms as well as contrasting against other known methods of estimating age from image data.
+We hope to show benefit in our algorithmic robustness for focusing on specific type of wrinkles (rhytides) or conversely why other methods may be better suited in certain circumstances and conditions.